iSC-Labs/bitcoinminer/_posts/2017-03-21-miner-fees-added-to-bitpay-invoices.md

 <p>Wallets ordinarily have many <a href="/bitcoin-gambling-investments-512">locations that make up some portion</a> of every installment sent.
 A run of the mill spend from most wallets can stack many delivers together to add up to up the sum being sent.
 An installment may just have one UTXO or it could have several these locations. <p>

 <p>Bitpay's solicitations will charge for every one exclusively.
-These charges are included to the receipt top of the payer's own digger expense which starts in the payer's wallet, giving Bitpay no influence over them.
+These charges are included to the receipt top of the payer's own <a href="https://www.truckdrivingjobs.com/itrucking.html">trucker's expense</a> which starts in the payer's wallet, giving Bitpay no influence over them.
 The organization conceded:<p>

 <p><center><img src="/images/bitpay-invoices-3.jpg" alt="Bitpay Invoices"/></center></p>